bulbul-digigate360/test-repo/README.md

 # test-repo
-this account is made by BULBUL AHMED.
+this account is created by BULBUL AHMED.
 Employee of DIGI-GATE360 LTD